cacuracaptors/fallout2-ce-miyoomini/README.md

 - The mouse cursor moves noticeably slower on screens with an open text field (character creation, save/load naming, etc.).
 This one tracks down to the main fork, so we'll have to deal with it for now.
-- Sometimes, the game crashes when skipping intro videos too quickly.
+- Sometimes, the game crashes when skipping intro videos.
 Still under investigation.
 - Also sometimes, controls get weird and some keys stop working or generating the wrong input.
 This is caused by a conflict with Sfall, included in Restoration Project Updated (RPU).
 For now, go to "Roms/PORTS/Games/Fallout 2/Mods/" and open "sfall-mods.ini".
 Right at the beggining, in [Highlighting], change "Key=42" to "Key=0" to disable item highlighting 'till I fix it.